 Shawn Michaels was in a bad place leading up to WrestleMania 14.
 He was not an easy person to get along with at the time, and he was doing everything in his power not to drop the belt to Steve Austin in the main event.
 Many didn’t take this lightly, including The Undertaker, who stood stoically backstage in Gorilla Position, fists wrapped, ready to confront Michaels.

-Undertaker, who played the role of resident locker room leader for many years, was often the bridge between talent and Vince McMahon himself.
+Undertaker, who played the resident locker room leader’s role for many years, was often the bridge between talent and Vince McMahon himself.
 A year before Shawn Michaels was pitted against Steve Austin, Michaels pulled out of a planned loss to Bret Hart at WrestleMania 13 due to an injury (which some believe he faked).
 As a result, The Undertaker was growing tired of seeing Shawn Michaels mess around with business.

 Shawn Michaels Loses His Smile

 On February 13, 1997, a special episode of Thursday Night Raw took place as the Westminster Kennel Club Dog Show was airing on the then-WWF’s usual Monday night slot.
 This show is most remembered for Shawn Michaels vacating the WWF Championship due to a supposed knee injury.
-During a memorable segment on the show, Michaels said he lost many things over the last year, but the most significant thing has been his smile.
+During a memorable segment on the show, Michaels said he lost many things over the last year, but his smile was the most significant thing lost.